 The Society also responded to the missionary needs of the Church in Fiji.
 As well, Columbans went to Pakistan, Taiwan, Brazil, Jamaica and Belize.
 Columbans returned to China and Myanmar (Burma) in the 1990s.
 Due to diminishing resources, we have since withdrawn from Belize and Jamaica.

 The initial vision has evolved in a number of ways.
 We originally drew our members from the English-speaking world, but now invite young men from the Churches to whom we have been sent to join us.
 The Columban Lay Mission Program has also grown steadily and 67 missionaries from a variety of countries are presently working with us in 10 countries.

 Since 1960, diocesan priests have joined us on mission for a limited period as Associate members.
 They come from Australia, New Zealand, Ireland, Britain, Korea and the Philippines.
 There are presently 18 Associates ministering in four countries.

 Due in large part to the impetus of Vatican II, the Church has become more aware of her mission in and to our world.
 In this regard, we Columbans take a special interest in social justice, as many of those to whom we have been sent live in poverty or even misery.

 More recently we have also grown in awareness of our role as stewards of the planet on which we live.
 We too are of the earth and, as such, we are called to enter into a harmonious and responsible relationship with the earth and all that finds sustenance for life from the earth.

-As missionaries we learn to distinguish between the essentials of our Christian faith and cultural factors that have become intertwined with the faith.
+As missionaries, we learn to distinguish between the essentials of our Christian faith and cultural factors that have become intertwined with the faith.
 From this we learn that each cultural group gradually stamps the faith with its seal, that is, it packages the faith in its own particular way.
-A major challenge on entering into a dialogue of faith with another people is to understand, appreciate and respect their way of seeing and doing things.
+A major challenge on entering into a dialogue of faith with other people is to understand, appreciate and respect their way of seeing and doing things.